JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 As shown in the above illustration, images are used for deploying your VM instance.

+A machine `image` is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.

-There are two types of images,
+There are two types of `gce` `images`,

 * `Public images` are provided and maintained by Google, open-source communities, and third-party vendors.